-Brain oscillations reveal that our senses do not experience the world continuouslyMay 14th, 2012 in Neuroscience /
+Brain oscillations reveal that our senses do not experience the world continuouslyMay 14, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress) -- It has long been suspected that humans do not experience the world continuously, but rather in rapid snapshots.